serafinski/LangGraph-Compare/docs/getting_started.rst

 Generating reports
 ==================
 We can generate reports for entire :code:`event_log` or single :code:`case_id`.
-The reports will be saved in a :code:`.json` format and could be used in a comparison report.
+The reports will be saved in a :code:`json` format and could be used in a comparison report.

-In both cases, we can use :code:`initialize_experiment` properties - we will use different property based on the use case.
+In both cases, we can use :code:`create_experiment` properties - we will use different property based on the use case.

 Report for entire Event Log
 ---------------------------
-In case of entire log, we will need to use a :func:`langgraph_log_parser.create_report.write_a_report` with property :code:`reports_all_dir`.
+In case of entire log, we will need to use a :func:`langgraph_log_parser.create_report.write_report` with property :code:`reports_all_dir`.

 .. code-block:: python

     # Needed imports
-    from langgraph_log_parser.create_experiment import initialize_experiment
+    from langgraph_log_parser.experiment import create_experiment
     from langgraph_log_parser.load_events import load_event_log
-    from langgraph_log_parser.create_report import write_a_report
+    from langgraph_log_parser.create_report import write_report

     # Init for experiment project structure
-    exp = initialize_experiment("test")
+    exp = create_experiment("test")

     # Rest of the code...